 Still Trying to Understand a Private Placement?
 Kurta Law Can Help

 With nearly 20 years of experience in securities, Kurta Law advocates on the side of investors.
 We can work with you to decipher the confusing world of private placements.
 We can also help if you’re concerned that you’ve been taken advantage of in an unscrupulous private placement scheme.
-Kurta Law is a nationally recognized law firm that exclusively represents investors.
-Please contact us today if you would like us to evaluate your potential case.
+Kurta Law is a nationally recognized team of New York investment fraud lawyers that exclusively represents investors.
+Please contact Kurta Law if you would like us to evaluate your potential case.